hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 Continued with Pennycook et al. (2021)

-To understand the disconnect between accuracy rating and sharing intention: even though very few Republicans rated a headline as accurate in the accuracy condition, many Republicans in the sharing condition intend to share it.
-This disconnection disputes the confusion theory (which states that people share misinformation because they do not know the information is false): People can detect the falsehood, but decide to share it nonetheless.

-But people do care about veracity when deciding whether to share or not, according to a study (Coppock & McClellan, 2019).
-Then, why do people knowingly share misinformation?
-The authors of the current study formulate the idea that the context of social media primed people to please followers or signal their membership.

 PP. 2-3

 ## 2021-03-19

 Pennycook, G., Epstein, Z., Mosleh, M., Arechar, A. A., Eckles, D., & Rand, D. G. (2021).
 [Shifting attention to accuracy can reduce misinformation online](https://www.nature.com/articles/s41586-021-03344-2). *Nature*. https://doi.org/10.1038/s41586-021-03344-2

-Study 1

-- Purpose: To see whether mistaken belief is sufficient to explain the sharing of misinformation.

-- Procedure: 1015 participants recruited through Amazon Mechanical Turk.
-Participants are presented headline, lead sentence, and images for 36 news stories obtained from social media.
-Half of these stories were entirely false and the other half are true.
-Half of the headlines are favorable to Democrats and the other half favorable to Republicans.
-Participants were randomly assigned to decide either the veracity of the headline they see (accuracy condition) or their intention to share the story (sharing condition).

-- Results:

-  - In the accuracy condition, true headlines are rated as accurate significantly more often than false headlines.
-Whereas politically concordant headlines are rated as accurate more than than politically discordant headlines, this difference stemming from political alignment is significantly smaller than the veracity-driven difference.

-  - In the sharing condition, difference in sharing intention based on political alignment is significantly larger than the veracity-driven difference.

-  - Across conditions: the effect of headline veracity is significantly larger in the accuracy condition than in the sharing condition; the effect of political alignment is significantly larger in the sharing condition than in the accuracy condition.

 PP. 1-2